grammophone/Grammophone.Storage/README.md

 </tbody>
 </table>

-When concrete implementations exist, use your preferred dependency injection framework to obtain a singleton `IStorageProvider` instance.
+Use your preferred dependency injection framework to obtain a singleton `IStorageProvider` instance.
 The project [Grammophone.Storage.Azure](https://github.com/grammophone/Grammophone.Storage.Azure) provides an implementation for Azure blob storage.

 This library has no dependencies.